Is Lunch Break Part of the 48-Hour Workweek in the Private Sector? Seeking Advice

 varghesemathew

-In factories on 3 shifts, 8-hour work is inclusive of a lunch break.
-Even during the night, you have to allow the rest of half an hour as you cannot work an employee continuously for more than five hours.
+In factories operating on three shifts, an 8-hour workday includes a lunch break.
+Even during the night shift, you must allow a rest period of half an hour, as you cannot have an employee work continuously for more than five hours.

 Varghese Mathew